Restored WWII bomber Memphis Belle makes public debut

-DAYTON, Ohio (AP) — World War II bomber Memphis Belle is set to go on display for the first time since getting a yearslong restoration at the National Museum of the United States Air Force in Ohio.
+DAYTON, Ohio — World War II bomber Memphis Belle is set to go on display for the first time since getting a yearslong restoration at the National Museum of the United States Air Force in Ohio.

 The B-17 “Flying Fortress” will be introduced Thursday morning as the anchor of an extensive exhibit in the Dayton-area museum’s World War II gallery.